OffLight: An Offline Multi-Agent Reinforcement Learning Framework for Traffic Signal Control: Experimental Setup

 \section{Experimental Setup}

-We conduct experiments to evaluate OffLight’s performance across three real-world urban traffic scenarios: Jinan (12 intersections), Hangzhou (16 intersections), and Manhattan (196 intersections).
-These scenarios vary in complexity and traffic demand, allowing for a comprehensive evaluation of OffLight's scalability and robustness.
+We evaluate OffLight in three real-world urban traffic scenarios \footnote{\url{https://github.com/traffic-signal-control/sample-code/}}: Jinan (12 intersections), Hangzhou (16 intersections), and Manhattan (196 intersections).
+These scenarios vary in size and traffic demand, allowing for a comprehensive assessment of OffLight’s scalability and robustness.
+Traffic demand is classified as low, medium (real-world data), or high by adjusting the number of vehicles entering the network proportionally.

 The experiments are designed to address the following key questions: \begin{enumerate} \item How effectively does OffLight model heterogeneous behavior policies in offline datasets? \item What is the impact of incorporating importance sampling on learning from mixed-policy datasets? \item How does the proportion of suboptimal policy data affect overall performance? \end{enumerate}